Sash Window Furniture and Accessories

 Heavy duty floor length curtains

-An extremely popular choice for sash window dressing.
+An extremely popular choice for sash window furniture.
 They create an opulent feeling to any room and can be chosen to match your interior decoration scheme.
 They are also a great insulator and when combined with a pelmet they’ll be the perfect finishing touch to your sliding sash windows.

 Roller, Roman, Venetian, Vertical… Blinds are more popular than ever.
 It’s perhaps no surprise as they provide privacy, protection from the sun and they also look great.